motet-a/toy/README.md

 # toy

-This is a small bytecode compiler and interpreter for a tiny subset of JavaScript.
+This is a tiny interpreter (with a bytecode compiler and a stack-based virtual machine) for a lilliputian subset of JavaScript, written in C and...
+JavaScript itself.
 Less than 2500 lines of code.

 The parser and the bytecode generator (in `compile.js`) are written in Toy-compatible JavaScript.
 It was just too painful to write those in